Struggling with getting your children to do chores without nagging or complaining? Learn what to do when your kids refuse to do chores.

 - It shows your kids you’re on the same side.

 It’s clean up time at your house.
-You’re telling your toddler to put the cars away and your seven-year-old to clean up his puzzle.
-All while sitting on the couch swiping through your phone.
+You’re telling your toddler to put the cars away and your seven-year-old to clean up his puzzle, all while not pitching in yourself.

 Except this division of labor leaves out a key component in family life: team effort.

 See whether you’re framing chores as something only they must do.
-You cook, clean, drive and otherwise do the majority of housework for the family, but kids are more receptive to doing chores if they see it as a team effort.
+You cook, clean, drive and otherwise do the majority of the housework, but kids are more receptive to doing chores if they see it as a team effort.

 And make it fun!
 You don’t need to make chore time a downer.
 Play a “clean up time” song.
 Make it a game to see how many surfaces they can find to wipe.
 Dance while you hang and fold laundry.
 Chores don’t always have to be a drag.